 - You must be willing to move around for jobs.

-Most astronomy jobs are attached to universities.
+Most jobs are attached to universities.
 Because competition for astronomy jobs is fierce, many astronomy graduates work in related areas such as systems analysis, software development, aerospace or satellite research and development.

 Students with PhDs in astrophysics or astronomy are very employable because of their skills in mathematical modelling and data handling.
 These skills are relevant to banking, finance, education, the scientific civil service and in managing science.